-After the Associate Dean or designee approves the internship, the Registrar will manually register the student prior to the start of the next academic term.
-Upon approval by the Associate Dean or designee for good cause, students may be manually registered for an internship that arises during a semester or to begin an internship during the semester break preceding the start of the semester for which the internship is approved.
-2. A student must pay tuition for all internship units upon registration for such units.
+- 1. After the Internship Director approves the internship, the Registrar will manually register the student prior to the start of the next academic term.
+Upon approval by the Associate Dean or designee for good cause, students may be manually registered for an internship that arises during a semester or to begin an internship during the semester break preceding the start of the semester for which the internship is approved. - 2.
+A student must pay tuition for all internship units upon registration for such units.
 The School charges tuition for each unit of Legal Internship at the same rate as all other courses.